AlessandroAvi/Moonboard_controllerLED/README.md

 More detailed explanation of the code developed is in the `README` in the `STM_Moon_LED` directory

-## TO DO

-- feature on the app search by name
-- bluetooth connection between phone-STM in order to avoid to use keypad and avoid storing all the problems in the STM (done - have to debug)

 #  PHOTOS OF THE CONTROLLER

 ![name-of-you-image](https://github.com/AlessandroAvi/Moonboard_LED_DIY/blob/main/Img/SCHEMATIC.png)